-Saint Georges Channel is located between the eastern tip of New
+Saint Georges Channel is located between the eastern coast of East New

 Britain and the west coast of New Ireland southward to Cape Saint George.
 Connects to the Bismarck Sea to the northwest and Solomon Sea to the southeast.
 Also known as "St. George's Channel" or "Saint George's Channel".
 Located inside is Rakanda Island.
 Today spans East New Britain Province and New Ireland Province in Papua New Guinea (PNG).